Excluding Subcontractors from General Liability Insurance Salem OHJanuary 20, 2018

 When those suits arising from subcontracting operations can’t reach the general contractor’s insurance, it will cost less.
 We recommend that contractors hiring other contractors include an agreement whereby the subcontractor names the contractor as an additional insured.
 The purpose of this is to ensure that the insurance for the offending party defends both.

-Many insurance underwriters who provide liability insurance in Salem OH to general contractors will require that these agreements are in place, and that additional insured status is documented before providing coverage.
+Many insurance underwriters who provide liability insurance in York, PA to general contractors will require that these agreements are in place, and that additional insured status is documented before providing coverage.

 The latest instance of this trend is commercial general liability’s policy excluding coverage for the actions of subcontractors.
 In short, it requires that each party has their own insurance to protect others from their actions.